Clash of Clans tips and tricks - Get all the trophies with this guide!

 - Healing - when used it forms a stationary ring of healing on the ground.
 It lasts 12 seconds healing for 40 HP every 0.3 seconds, reduced to 1/2 for Heroes.
 The best strategy to maximize the utility of the spell is naturally placing it correctly to heal as many troops as possible.
 You can stack Healing spells for a stronger effect.

 - Rage - enrages troops to make them bigger, faster, stronger and most of all - deadlier.
-Lasts for 18 seconds.
+It lasts for 18 seconds.
 The most efficient placement of the spell is to put it a little in front of your troops next target.
-It goes well with Healing spell.
+It goes well with the Healing spell.
 Rage spells don't stack with each other, as well as Barbarian Kings' Iron Fist ability.
-A fine strategy is to use it on P.E.K.K.A's, Balloons and Dragons, as they benefit from enrage the most.
+A fine strategy is to use it on P.E.K.K.A's, Balloons and Dragons, as they benefit from enraging the most.

 - Jump - allows your troops to jump over the wall.
 It doesn't affect air units, Hog Riders, Miners, Wall Breakers or the Grand Warden.
 It can be utilized the most on doubled and tripled layers of Walls.
 Combined with Wall Breakers it can send your troops directly into the core in no time.
 At TH9 and higher it's usually better to use this spell instead of Earthquake, as it's providing more effectiveness with lower housing space.

 - Freeze - stops troops and defensive buildings for a period of time.
 It cannot freeze hostile Hidden Tesla before it's revealed.
 A common tactic is to freeze defenses and destroy them while disabled.
 It can be game-changing to disable splash damage Mortars or Wizard Towers and then send a bunch of goblin warriors or barbarians to fight.
 Otherwise, they’ll get wiped off.